Recovering Money Damages for Injuries in Indian Casinos

 Tribes have tribal courts; however, they do not provide the same level of protection and rights as one would get under the laws of the United States.

-Second, criminals in tribal lands are treated a little different.
+Second, criminals in tribal lands are treated a little differently.
 Unless we are dealing with a “major” crime (ie. Murder, rape, kidnapping, arson, etc…) tribal courts have authority over all crimes that are committed in their jurisdiction.
 Thankfully, the “Major Crimes Act” states that any major felony on tribal lands are within the jurisdiction of the United States Federal Courts.

 So next time you’re planning a trip to an Indian/Tribal Casino, remember to be careful and to follow the laws of the sovereign state you are entering.

 There are ways to go through the Tribal/Indian courts and maximize your value of the case.
-You may do this by contracting an experienced attorney who has delivered such results.
+You may do this by contacting an experienced attorney who has delivered such results.
 Contact your tribal personal injury lawyer to get more information.

 This content is intended for educational purposes only.
 Our lawyers in Glendale, Los Angeles, CA at KAASS LAW are authorized to practice law in California.
 The above content is intended for California residents only.
 This content provides only general information, which may or may not reflect current legal developments.
 KAASS LAW expressly disclaims all liability in respect to actions taken or not taken based on any of the contents of this website.
 The above content DOES NOT create an attorney-client relationship.
 KAASS LAW does not represent you unless you have expressly retained KAASS LAW in person at the KAASS LAW office.